theogpt/theogpt.github.io/lives-of-alcyone/index.md

 It was 15,937 B.C. and the high day, or rather night, of the forbidden festival was near.
 The early morning dawned clear and cool, but scattered groups might be seen slowly converging to a centre, and that centre the house of Albeiro.
 The groups coalesced into a crowd; the crowd grew in number and denseness.
 Presently a deep clanging note clashed into the quiet: it was the note of the great bell of the temple, unheard for long, the bell that no longer might be sounded.
 The roar of the crowd answered the brazen voice of the bell, and in a moment a riot had broken out.
 The house of Albeiro was broken into, the guards slaughtered, and in front of the crowd, as it surged inwards, towered the tall gaunt form of the Atlantean High Priest, Scorpio, on whose head a price had long been set, and who had lain hidden in the underground vaults of the temple, known to none but the initiated priesthood."Ya-uli!
 Yauli!,"shrieked the mob, half deeming him risen from the dead, and frenzied by religious excitement.
 A slow stern smile curved his iron lips as he heard his name re-echo, and turning, he waved back the yelling mob, and they stopped silent.

-"

-Wait, children of the Lord of the Dark Face; your day has come.
+"Wait, children of the Lord of the Dark Face; your day has come.
 I go to bring forth the accursed, the women of the barbarians of the North, who have crushed your worship and closed the temples of your Gods.
 Aiyo!
 Aiyo!
 The Lords have risen; they cry for blood, and blood shall they have.
 Slay! slay all but the two women who are theirs.
 They are mine, as the priest of the Gods who drink human blood and devour human flesh.
 Tonight shall their thirst be slaked and their hunger appeased, Aiyo!
 Aiyo!
 I have said!"

 Into the house he stalked, grim as death and stern as an incarnate Hate.
 At the first alarm Arcor had sounded his conch to summon his men, and, as they flung themselves into the passages and held the stairways, a fierce but hopeless combat had ended in their extermination.
-Arcor himself had rushed to the private entrance into the ladies'

-apartment, had struck down the priests who led the crowd—Ya-uli cautiously withdrawing till the way was clear—and had battled desperately, though alone, to bar the road.
+Arcor himself had rushed to the private entrance into the ladies' apartment, had struck down the priests who led the crowd—Ya-uli cautiously withdrawing till the way was clear—and had battled desperately, though alone, to bar the road.
 He fell, pierced by a score of wounds, and the Chief Priest stepped over his body to his prey.

 Alcyone and Herakles were at their morning worship when the crash of breaking doors told them of danger, and as they rose, two tall and stately women—Herakles, now at the age of sixty, crowned with silver hair, and Alcyone with dark tresses, silver streaked, falling below her waist—the door of their worship-chamber burst open, and the tall Priest stood on the threshold.
 The two women faced him, a proud interrogation as to such intrusion spoken by the uplift of the noble heads, the gaze of the steady eyes.
 "Come, ye accursed!
 The day of your oppression is over; the night of your doom is near.
 Come, for the Dark Lords call.
 I am their messenger of vengeance."

 Herakles threw her arm round her sister' s slight form: "Priest!
 You threaten those who know not fear.
 Begone! invite not death."

-A harsh laugh grated on the air:"Death, woman!
+A harsh laugh grated on the air: "Death, woman!
 I give it, I do not accept it.
 Come forth: you are mine."

 He made a gesture to some priests behind him; they came in and seized the women by the arms, drawing out cords to bind.

-"Bind not!"

-said Herakles."
+"Bind not!" said Herakles."

 We shall not flee.
 Come, dearest, come.
 Our father' s daughters know how to die."

-Alcyone glanced up at her sister, an angelic smile upon her face:"I am ready, sister beloved."
+Alcyone glanced up at her sister, an angelic smile upon her face: "I am ready, sister beloved."

 And they moved slowly forward, surrounded by the priests, through the passages strewn with the bodies of the dead.